 Your dog escaped the house and wandered off.
 Or perhaps they were hoping out of the car or crossing the street into incoming traffic.
 Then the worst happens.
 Hope for the best, but plan for the worst.
 Although the thought of having your dog getting hit by a car is scary, it’s good to be prepared and know what to do should you be stuck in this high-stress situation.

 What To Do When Your Dog Is Hit By A Car

-The first scenario, Fido is laying there and you can tell something is wrong.
-This scenario has an obvious solution: take your dog to the emergency vet immediately.
-Be extremely careful when handling your dog so as not to exacerbate the pup’s injuries.
-Also, dogs that are in shock and pain might scratch or bite when they wouldn’t otherwise.
-An emergency muzzle might be necessary.
-Finally, phone the emergency vet while you are in route.
+Your pup has been hit by a car.
+What should you do?
+Fido is laying there and you can tell something is wrong.
+The most obvious solution is to take your dog to the emergency vet immediately.
+But be extremely careful when handling your dog so as not to exacerbate the pup’s injuries.
+Call the emergency vet while you are en route and let them know you are on the way.
 The vet will want information that they will need to treat your dog on arrival and can also advise you on emergency treatment.

-The second scenario, my dog got hit by a car but seems fine.
-This can be a more sticky situation, but ultimately, you should call your dog’s vet and talk to them about the situation.
+Dogs that are in shock and pain may scratch or bite when they wouldn’t otherwise.
+In that situation, having an emergency muzzle on hand might be necessary.
+If you’re thinking, “my dog was hit by a car but seems fine” this can be tricky.
+Ultimately, you should call your dog’s vet and talk to them about what’s best.
 Your vet will have more appropriate recommendations for you than we do because each dog and scenario is different.

 The video below has some tips for what to do if your dog gets hit by a car and how to properly move him.

 Cost Of Treatment For A Dog Hit By A Car